celFree/snake/ADVANCED.md

 **This guide is for users who wish to learn more about the technical implementation details and my programming philosophy behind this version of Snake.
 If you simply want to run the game, see [Getting started](README.md#getting-started).**

+**It is also NOT documentation for specific functions.
+I only show my design philosophy behind this code and some basic overviews on how the project is structured and how to get started modifying the game.**

 ## Project structure
 The project tree looks like this: